 Instead, my first jump detection algorithm reported 6.47 seconds of air time on a triple Axel that lasted about 0.7 seconds.
 Not "a little off."
 Off by an order of magnitude.

 The approach seemed obvious.
-A skater jumps, their center of mass goes up, then comes back down.
-Track the vertical position of the body's centroid across frames, find the peak, measure the duration.
+A skater jumps, something moves up, then comes back down.
+Track the most obvious motion signal across frames, find the peak, measure the duration.
 Simple physics.

 On lab footage — a person jumping straight up in a controlled environment — this works beautifully.
 Clean parabolic arc, easy peak detection, accurate timing.

 On real rinkside footage, it was a disaster.
 The camera moves.
 The skater travels horizontally across the ice.
 Other skaters cross the frame.
-The centroid jumps around like a bug on a windshield, and the algorithm interprets every camera jitter as the skater leaving the ice.
+The obvious signal turns into noise, and the algorithm interprets every camera jitter as the skater leaving the ice.

 Result: 6.47 seconds of air time.
 The algorithm was tracking camera shake, not the jump.